Check out the video below, they used Anamanaguichi music:

 Holy crap, we're already at week 4.
 It's insane how time goes by so quickly when things just started to pick up the pace.
 Oh how I am alreadydreading this.

-I've been inspired by the game Fez by the developer Polytron, Fez won the "Excellence in Visual Art" award at the Independent Games Festival in 2008heres a trailer:
+I've been inspired by the game Fez by the developer Polytron, Fez won the "Excellence in Visual Art" award at the Independent Games Festival in 2008heres a trailer: What I liked about it is the way it used optical illusions to create a Escher effect.

 I've made my character in flash and exported it as a png file.

 Here I've started to place some 3d stuff like floor and buildings in Maya.
 I used Maya because it is more animation friendly compared it 3d studio max.
 The reason I used png file to export because Maya can detect the transparent background automatically.
+Why is alpha mapping such a pain in the ass in Maya!?
+I have no idea to solve the whole lighting ray tracing issue here.

 And finally I've tested in 3d studio max, here is the side view camera.
 I think it captured the right view of a side platformer game.